 This is up there with “Is this food bad for me?”, as one of the most asked questions I seem to get asked.
-First, let me be honest with you, the process of estimating calorie intake has numerous limitations, there is a way you can go about it to guide nutritional intake, although this will require re-evaluation.
+First, let me be honest with you, the process of estimating calorie intake has numerous limitations.
+Having said that there is a way you can go about it to guide nutritional intake, although this will require re-evaluation.

 Three popular equations for estimating BMR/RMR include: